 Italy

-France - the Paris Conservatoire
+France – The Paris Conservatoire

-Viotti's stay in Paris effectively justified the famous French school of the 19th century.
-The three most important violin educators, Rodolphe Kreutzer (1766-1831), Pierre Marie François Baillot (1771-1842) and Pierre Rode (1774-1830), worked in Paris Conservatoire at the same time in 1795.
-All three were students of VIATI and helped spread the new vibrating style.
-Until 1845, only VIATI concerts were prescribed at the Paris Conservatoire.
-They form the bridge between the violin concerts Wolfgang Amadeus Mozarts (1775) and Ludwig van Beethovens (1806).
-Baillot later wrote a more mature methodology in which he incorporated his years of experience in the conservatoire.
-It was published in 1834 under the title "L'Art du Violon".
-Kreutzer and Rode wrote known etüden or caprices.
-The first detectable violin tolds can be found by Federigo Fiorillo (1755-1823) in Paris from 1793.
+Viotti's time in Paris effectively established the renowned French school of violin playing in the 19th century.
+The three most important violin pedagogues, Rodolphe Kreutzer (1766–1831), Pierre Marie François Baillot (1771–1842), and Pierre Rode (1774–1830), all worked concurrently at the Paris Conservatoire, founded in 1795.
+All three were students of Viotti and helped to disseminate the new Viotti style.
+Until 1845, only Viotti concertos were prescribed at the Paris Conservatoire.
+These concertos form the bridge between the violin concertos of Wolfgang Amadeus Mozart (1775) and Ludwig van Beethoven (1806).
+Baillot later developed a more refined methodology, incorporating his years of experience at the Conservatoire.
+It was published in 1834 under the title "L'art du violon" (The Art of the Violin).
+Kreutzer and Rode, for their part, composed well-known études and caprices.
+The first verifiable violin études are by Federigo Fiorillo (1755-1823) in Paris, dating from 1793.

 Germany

-Under Joachim's management, the Berlin University developed more and more and produced many important violinists, including Jëno Hubay (1858–1928), Bronisław Huberman (1882–1947) and Maud Powell (1867–1920), to name just.
-Joachim's violin teaching was passed on by one of his best -known students "Leopold Auer" - who in turn was considered the founder of the "Russian School"!
+Under Joachim's direction, the Berlin Academy of Music flourished and produced many important violinists, including Jëno Hubay (1858–1928), Bronisław Huberman (1882–1947), and Maud Powell (1867–1920), to name just a few.
+Joachim's violin teaching style was passed on by one of his most famous students, Leopold Auer—who, in turn, is considered the founder of the "Russian School" of violin playing

 Russia